Furry fandom: Inspiration

-Activities
+Activities and interests

 According to a survey from 2008, most furries believe that visual art, conventions, literature, and online communities are strongly important to the fandom.
-The furry fandom is male-dominated, with other 2007–08 surveys reporting around 80% male respondents.
+While the most straightforward interest of furries remains the anthropomorphic characters themselves, artwork, paraphernalia (such as fursuits, leashes, collars, accessories, and other costume pieces), conventions, and furry events remain strong interests within the fandom in subsequent surveys.